DannyAllegrezza/remix-jokes-app/README.md

 # Database

 This project uses `prisma`, a JavaScript ORM.
+First, we need to populate our .env file.
+Do this by running:

+`npx prisma init --datasource-provider sqlite`

 To run the initial migrations, run:

 `npx prisma db push`